iVarialDev/PLIST/README.md

-This is purely for hosting plist links for iVarialDev's website There is nothing special about this repository
+This is purely for hosting plist links for iVarialDev's website<br>
+There is nothing special about this repository